Grachen to Saas Fee (Hohenweg Saas Fee)

-The Saas Fee Hohenweg is one of the great hikes in the Valais.
-The challenging trail follows a high route along the west side of the Saastal with stunning views of the peaks towering above the Saas Valley and the Bernese Alps to the north. (full description)
+The Saas Fee Hohenweg is one of the classic hikes in the Valais.
+The challenging trail follows a high route along the west side of the Saastal with stunning, nonstop views of the glacier-clad peaks towering above the Saas Valley and the Bernese Alps to the north.

-The journey starts in Grachen, a resort perched on the sunny eastern slopes near the foot of the Mattertal (Matter Valley), beneath the northern most peaks of the Mischabel Range.
-Here a gondola whisks hikers to Hannigalp where a trail, accompanied by great views of the Bernese Alps rising above the Rhone Valley, curves around the head of the valley.
+The Saas Fee Hohenweg starts in Grachen, a resort perched on the sunny eastern slopes above the foot of the Mattertal (Matter Valley) beneath the northern most peaks of the Mischabel Range.
+Here a gondola whisks hikers to Hannigalp.
+After exiting the gondola we follow a trail that curves around the head of the Mattertal valley, accompanied by great views of the Bernese Alps rising above the Rhone Valley.

 The overlook at Rote Biel, reached after walking about an hour and a half, features wonderful views of Balfrin, the Lammerhorn and the Bigerhorn towering over the Balfrin Valley, a small side valley.
 The Balfrin Glacier spills down the flanks of the peaks.

-After dropping into the Balfin Valley the trail climbs to Bockwang, crosses a large rockslide and then travels to another great overlook at Lammugrabe, with fine views of the Almagellhorn, Stellihorn and the Egginer to the south.
-Across the valley the Fletschorn-Weissmies group fills the skyline.
+After dropping into the Balfrin Valley the trail climbs to Bockwang, crosses a large rockslide and then travels to another great overlook at Lammugrabe, with fine views of the Almagellerhorn, Stellihorn and the Egginer to the south.
+Across the valley the Fletschhorn-Weissmies group fills the skyline.

-Beyond Lammugrabe the path descends along Balfrin’s western flanks, with great views of the Bidergletscher (Bider Glacier).
+Beyond Lammugrabe the path descends along Balfrin’s western flanks, with terrific views of the Bidergletscher (Bider Glacier).
 Waterfalls, fed by meltwater, spill down the sides of the mountain.
-Culverts tunneling under the main torrent of meltwater from the glacier provide safe passage for hikers under the falls.
+A culvert, tunneling under the main torrent of meltwater from the glacier, provides safe passage under the falls.
 Past the falls, the trail descends down forested slopes to Saas Fee.